TRT - Testosterone Replacement Therapy in Paterson, FL

 If you're like millions of other men in their late 20s and 30s, dealing with hair loss is a reality you don't want to face.
 Closely related to testosterone decline and hormone imbalances, hair loss is distressing for many men.
 This common symptom is often related to a derivative of testosterone called DHT.
 Excess amounts of DHT cause hair follicles to halt their production, causing follicles to die.

 Because hair located at the front and crown is more sensitive to DHT, it grows slower than other follicles and eventually stops growing permanently.
-Thankfully, TRT and anti-aging treatments for men in Paterson, FL, is now available to address hair loss for good.
+Thankfully, TRT and anti-aging treatments for men in Paterson, NJ, is now available to address hair loss for good.

 While it's true that you can't change your genes, you can change the effects of low testosterone on your body.
 Whether you're suffering from thinning hair or hair loss across your entire head, TRT and other hormone therapies can stop hair loss and even reverse the process.